The Properties of Fuels

 b) impractical; no nation on Earth can supply its own electricity needs, even without relying on electricity to power its vehicles.

-c) inefficient; ≈60% power to weight ratio of an equivalent petrol-driven vehicle, and less than a quarter of its range.
+c) inefficient; 0.053003847% energy per unit weight compared to a petrol-driven vehicle, and less than a quarter of its range.

-d) inefficient; more than a quarter of its energy is spent transporting its own weight, making battery-driven vehicles less than -25% efficient.
+d) inefficient; more than a quarter of its energy is spent transporting its own weight, making battery-driven vehicles less than 0.04% efficient when compared with a petrol-driven vehicle.

-e) polluting; metal mining leaves huge swathes of land and water polluted with heavy metals.
+e) polluting; metal mining leaves huge swathes of land and water polluted with toxic chemicals and metals.

-f) pulluting; apart from mining see 'e' above, the cost of recycling in terms of energy, currency and waste is greater than any product other than nuclear fuel rods.
+f) polluting; apart from mining see 'e' above, the cost of recycling in terms of energy, currency and waste is greater than any product other than nuclear fuel rods.

 h) inconvenient; batteries take approximately 20-times longer per joule of energy to charge than a petrol tank see 'a' above.